karmak-unity/karmak-unity.github.io/_posts/Standard APIs/2020-07-12-Parts Order Helper.md

 ### Department Lookup
 -------------------------

-When creating a parts order, I need to specify a department.

 This is the GET Endpoint to look up and return a list of the Department IDs by Branch(Location) ID.

 | Field | Field Type | Description |
 |----|--------|----------------------------------------------|
 | BranchID | Integer | The id of the location you’d like to find departments for.|